felixheck/hapi-auth-keycloak/README.md

 Required.
 Example: `foobar`<br/>

 - `secret {string}` – The related secret of the Keycloak client/application.<br/>
 Defining this option enables the traditional method described in the OAuth2 specification.
-To perform an almost offline validation enable the cache — a simple offline verfication with symmetric keys is not provided for security reasons.<br/>
+To perform an almost offline validation enable the cache — a simple offline verfication with symmetric keys is not provided for security reasons.
+Instead [fine-grained scope definitions][rpt] are enabled.<br/>
 Optional.
 Example: `1234-bar-4321-foo`<br/>

 - `publicKey {string}` – The related public key of the Keycloak client/application.<br/>
 Defining this option enables the offline validation using signed JWTs.
 The public key has to be in [PEM][pem] or [JWK][jwk] format.
 If you define neither `secret` nor `public` key, the plugin assumes that a signed JWT has to be validated – it retrieves the public key itself from `{realmUrl}/protocol/openid-connect/certs`.
 The offline strategy its performance is higher but the online strategy is the most flexible one.<br/>
 Optional.

-- `addScopes {boolean}` – Whether the Request Party Token should be retrieved and the scopes be included in the  `request.auth.credentials.scope` object.
-This enables are [more fine-grained authorization][rpt]. <br/>
-Optional.
-Default: `false`.

 - `minTimeBetweenJwksRequests {number}` – The minimum time between JWKS requests in seconds.<br/>
 The value have to be a positive integer.<br/>